kh0rvus/june-bug/README.md

 Specifically, the training for the initial mini-batch versus the rest of the mini-batches differs due to the creation of statistics for the first mini-batch using the entire mini-batch, and the updating of statistics for the following mini-batches on an observation-wise basis.

 ##### `Classifier.seperate_by_labels(self, mini_batch, batch_num)`
-`Classifier.seperate_by_label()` uses the `batch_num` variable to compute the index of the label of an observation within the `mini-batch` and group all observations of this mini-batch by their respective label
+uses the `batch_num` variable to compute the index of the label of an observation within the `mini-batch` and group all observations of this mini-batch by their respective label

 ##### `Classifier.extract_statistics_by_label(self, mini_batch_by_label, batch_num)`
-`Classifier.extract_statistics_by_label()` iterates through the dictionary, `mini_batch_by_label` to extract the statistics for each tokens tfidf weight within a given label.
+iterates through the dictionary, `mini_batch_by_label` to extract the statistics for each tokens tfidf weight within a given label.
 If the batch number is 0, `self.create_distributions()` is called to initalize the distributions, else, the `update_distributions()` CUDA kernel is called to update the statistics in a distributed manner.
 Ultimately, the new statistics are updated and persisted by storage within the `self.stats_by_label` Dictionary.

 ##### `Classifier.create_distributions(self, observations)`
-`Classifier.create_distributions()` extracts the mean and standard deviation of the tfidf weights for each token so that distributions may be created to find the probability of a label given a tfidf vector during test-set classification.
+extracts the mean and standard deviation of the tfidf weights for each token so that distributions may be created to find the probability of a label given a tfidf vector during test-set classification.
 Since this is the creation, we simply aggregate all the observed tfidf weights belonging to a given token and use Numpy's `std()` and `mean()` functions to calculate the statistics
 After computing the statistics, the number of observations (`num_obs`), array of all `mean` tfidf weights, and standard deviation (`sigma`) of all tfidf weights are returned.

 ##### `Classifier.classify(self, observation, possible_labels)`
-`Classifier.classify()` takes in a single binary blob referenced by `observation` as well as the possible labels for this blob stored in `possible_labels` and uses the precomputed statistics for each tokens tfidf weight seperated by label in order to compute the probability of an observation belonging to a given label using the Modified Naive Bayes Formula discussed in the *Method* section.
+takes in a single binary blob referenced by `observation` as well as the possible labels for this blob stored in `possible_labels` and uses the precomputed statistics for each tokens tfidf weight seperated by label in order to compute the probability of an observation belonging to a given label using the Modified Naive Bayes Formula discussed in the *Method* section.
 Ultimately, the predicted label, `prediction`, is returned to be sent to the challenge server.

 ##### `update_distributions(mini_batch, tokens, old_mean_vec, old_sigma_vec, old_num_obs, new_mean_vec, new_sigma_vec)`
-`update_distributions()` is a CUDA GPU Kernel that updates the statistics for the tfidf weights for each token within a label class.
+a CUDA GPU Kernel that updates the statistics for the tfidf weights for each token within a label class.
 Subroutine differs from create_distributions due to the running standard devation and mean computation which operate on each element in the mini-batch rather than the entire mini-batch.
 Since this introduces some overhead, the function was made into a CUDA Kernel so that `m` threads can be deployed to extract the statistics for each token in parallel.

 ##### `calculate_gaussian_probability(x, mean, sigma)`
-`calculate_gaussian_probability()` receives an observed value, `x`, along with a `mean` and `sigma` and computes the probability of observing `x` under the assumption that the distribution is normally distributed.
+receives an observed value, `x`, along with a `mean` and `sigma` and computes the probability of observing `x` under the assumption that the distribution is normally distributed.

 ## Misc
 ---------------------
-- My cookie: 0ccbc0c1-e093-4329-9fea-76f78f2b076c
 - Interesting related work: [Skip-Thought Vectors](https://arxiv.org/abs/1506.06726)